airalab/robonomics-wiki/docs/en/raspberry-setup.md

 ```bash
 cd /home/homeassistant/.homeassistant
 ```
-Create directory `custom_components` and clone there the repository with the integration:
+Create folder `custom_components` and clone in there the repository with the integration:

 ```bash
 sudo apt-get install subversion